What Is Critical Illness Cover?

 | Payout type | One-off lump sum | Monthly income until recovery |

-| Conditions covered | Specific listed conditions only | ANY illness/injury preventing work |
+| Conditions covered | Specific listed conditions only | Any illness/injury preventing work |

 | Mental health included? | Rarely | Usually yes |